Go to the State of Connecticut Website Governor's Seal Governor Dannel P. Malloy Search

 Annual Hourly

-Employment in this occupation is expected to grow much faster than average, but the number of annual openings will offer good or favorable job opportunities.
+Employment in this occupation is expected to grow much faster than average, and the number of annual openings will offer very good job opportunities.

 ONET Resource Center Some of the occupational information on this page is formulated from O*NETTM v17.0 data.
 O*NETTM is a trademark of the U.S. Department of Labor, Employment and Training Administration.